 shift click and drag outward from a node to spawn a new handle without changing the node type.

-Use the path tool to drag select multiple nodes in a path:
+Use the path tool (the node tool, hit N) to drag select multiple nodes in a path:

 Invert node selection with shift + !:

 Add a node to a path by double clicking on the path with the path editing tool:

 Delete any node by selecting it and hitting delete.
 When deleting a node in a path, the immediately adjacent nodes try to retain the overall shape of the path by automatically adjusting their handles.
 Use control + delete to delete a node without effecting the adjacent nodes.